Scenario-based Risk Evaluation: Axiomatic characterizations

+Note that any distribution function $\bar \psi$ is increasing and supermodular.
+Hence, $\psi$ is increasing and submodular, and by Theorem \ref{th:th2} and Proposition \ref{coro:31}, we obtain the desired results. \end{proof}

 Proposition \ref{th:minvargen} provides a convenient way to construct various $\uQ$-distortion risk measures.
-For instance, one may choose $\bar \psi$ as an $n$-copula (see \cite{J14}).
+For instance, one may choose $\bar \psi$ as an $n$-copula (\citet{J14}).
 A direct consequence of Proposition \ref{th:minvargen} is that any $\uQ$-distortion risk measure with $\uQ$-distortion function $\psi$ has a representation \eqref{eq:int-rep} if $\bar \psi$ is a distribution function.
-Below we present some examples, including $\MVaR_p^\Q$ and ${\GES}_p^\Q$ in Section \ref{sec:messec} and MINVAR in \cite{CM09} in the case of a single scenario.